 So I figured today I’d just share with you some of my fundamental house-witching tips.

 The material, after all, is the spiritual.
 Nirvana is samsara, the jewel is in the lotus; the Morningstar is both Christ and Lucifer, so on, etc., paradox gloriously abounds.

-Many of these practices you may already do yourself, and maybe you could just use a little kick of an inspiring reminder in this tiring retrograde season.
+Many of these practices you may already do yourself, and maybe you could just use a little kick of an inspiring reminder.